 - You do NOT need to respond immediately.
-Any and all emergency communication should be via text or phone.
+All emergency communication should be via text or phone.
 Those are the only types of communication with your co-parent that require an immediate response.
 All non-emergency communication should be fine to be responded to within 24 to 48 hours.

 Communication in this format takes time and practice to learn.
 Be patient with yourself as you work on developing this new skill set.
 The resources provided below may help you with co-parenting.
 If you would like to discuss these techniques and any co-parenting issues you may be having with your co-parent, please give our trusted divorce attorneys a call or use our contact page to get in touch.